neuromagus/react-snippets-emacs/README.md

 Just copy snippets folder to ```~/.config/emacs/snippets```

-For expand a snippet without autocompletion add this option:
+For expand a snippet without autocompletion or default TAB key, add this option:
 ```
 (use-package yasnippet
   ...